The Book Project

 - Complementary and Integrative Health, including acupuncture, massage, movement therapies, spirituality, etc.

 We should base effective multidisciplinary management of the complex aspects of acute and chronic pain on a biopsychosocial model of care.
 This is easier said than done.
 The challenge?
 Coordination of communication between providers.
 This is the underpinning of this work and discussed throughout the chapters.
+I use a multitude of templates, log sheets, check lists for data acquisition for providers use in determining treatment efficacy.

 Pain is part of the human experience.
 We all experience some manifestation of pain in our lives.
 Whether acute or chronic, we all experience pain and suffer its consequences.
 While pain can serve as a warning to protect us from harm, it also can cause extreme and even merciless suffering, surpassing any original cause to develop into a disease in multiple domains with far-reaching consequences.
-We all may share common experiences and expressions of pain, but in in reality, our experiences with pain are personal.
+We all may share common experiences and expressions of pain, but in reality, our experiences with pain are personal.
 We filter them through the lens of our unique biology, the society and community in which we were born and live, the personalities and styles of coping we have developed, and the way our life journey experienced health challenges and disease.

 U.S. Department of Health and Human Services (2019, May).
 Pain Management Best Practices Inter-Agency Task Force Report: Updates, Gaps, Inconsistencies, and Recommendations.
 Retrieved from U. S. Department of Health and Human Services website: https://www.hhs.gov/ash/advisory-committees/pain/reports/index.html